Facebuster: Sitout facebuster

+Vietnam Driver II

+The attacking wrestler lifts their opponent into a Canadian backbreaker rack, also known as the overhead gutwrench backbreaker rack, and transitions it into a sitout facebuster.
+Popularized by Daisuke Sasaki.

 Spinning facebuster

-Also known as a tornado facebuster, this variation sees the attacker grabbing hold of the opponent by their hair and then spinning in the air, landing in a kneeling position and driving the opponent's face into the mat.
+Also known as a swinging facebuster, this variation sees the attacker grabbing hold of the opponent by their hair and then spinning in the air, landing in a kneeling position and driving the opponent's face into the mat.
 This maneuver was popularized by Melina.
-It's also used by Shotzi Blackheart as a setup for her signature or finisher.
+It's also used by Shotzi Blackheart as a setup for her signature or finisher and Liv Morgan, who calls it Blueface.

 Vertical suplex facebuster

 Also called a front suplex or a gourdbuster, this move sees attacker apply a front facelock to the opponent and drape the opponent's near arm over their shoulder.
 The attacker lifts the opponent into a vertical position, then falls forward, driving the opponent's face into the ground.
 Invented by Arn Anderson, while Jeff Hardy used a sitout version.

 Wheelbarrow facebuster

 This facebuster sees the attacking wrestler grab a standing opponent around the waist from behind and lift them into a backdrop position before then falling to a sitting position, swinging the opponent down so that their face is driven into the ground.
 A variant, sees the wrestler lift the opponent's legs around their waist before placing both hands around the opponent's waist and lifting them into a wheelbarrow position.
 The wrestler then elevates their opponent into the air before performing a seated drop, driving their opponent's face into the canvas.
+Matt Jackson uses this move, dubbed the Worst Case Scenario.